sscovil/learn-to-code/README.md

 ```

 At the top of the file, we import the [Node.js http] module and assign it to a constant (or [const]) called `http`.
-Although the module is called 'http', we could just as easily name our variable something else, like `h` or `foo`, and
+Although the module is called 'http', we could just as easily name our constant something else, like `h` or `foo`, and
 it would work the same way.
-Think of variable names as aliases we assign to data, [objects] or [functions].
+Think of these names as aliases we assign to data, [objects] or [functions].

 ```javascript
 const host = process.env.APP_HOST || 'localhost'